 Growing up in Scotland, a country steeped in fascinating history and culture, it was common for me to hear paranormal and supernatural stories.
 Below are some of my favourites.
 Whether you believe them or not is down to you, but they are intriguing nonetheless.

 The Loch Ness Monster

-The Loch Ness Monster, known also as ''Nessie,'' has become one of Scotland's most famous legends and over the years she has featured in movies, television shows, literature, and even music.
-Nessie is an aquatic creature and is described as similar to sea monsters from other popular stories.
+The Loch Ness Monster, affectionately known as ''Nessie,'' has become one of Scotland's most famous legends.
+Over the years this aquatic creature, which is thought to bare similarities to sea creatures from other popular legends, has featured in movies, television shows, literature and even music.

 The earliest report of the Loch Ness Monster was written in the sixth century A.D. by Adomnán, who claimed to have witnessed locals burying a man by the River Ness.
-When questioned, they explained to Adomnán that the man was swimming in the river before being attacked by a ''water beast''.
-It is said that the beast mauled and dragged its victim under the water and although locals attempted to rescue him using a boat, he died.
+When questioned on what they were doing, the men explained to Adomnán that the deceased was swimming in the river before being attacked by a ''water beast''.
+They claimed to have watched as the beast mauled and dragged its victim under the water, and although while they attempted to rescue him using their boat, he died.

-The Selkies are said to live as seals whilst in the sea however upon returning to land they have the ability to shed their skin and become human.
+Selkies are said to live as seals whilst in the sea however upon returning to land they can shed their skin and become human.
 Like mermaids or sirens, Selkies are beautiful and they yield great seductive abilities over human women in particular.

 The Kelpie is a shape-shifting water creature that inhabits any body of Scottish water.
 I'm sure you are already beginning to see a theme here, am I right?

 The Kelpie, much like the Selkie has the ability to adopt a handsome human form when on land however their intentions are always malevolent.
 They are usually male and described as being a beautiful and powerful black horses who will in some cases devour their human victims leaving their remains at the waters edge.